EI-research-group/deep-ei/README.md

 ```

 ## Experiments
-Experiments have been grouped into four directories:
+Code from the paper has been grouped into two directories:
 ```
 experiments/
-├── iris
-├── mnist
-├── other
+├── notebooks
-└── simple
+└── runs
 ```
-Where `simple` contains notebooks for generating the simple figures for `A -> B` and `A, B -> C` networks included in the paper.
-The `iris` and `mnist` folders contain the code and notebooks for running iris and mnist experiments and generating the corresponding figures, and `other` contains miscilaneous other experiments (like testing extrapolation, etc.).
+Where `notebooks` contains notebooks for making the figures and `runs` contains the code and resulting data from the experiments. **Note that all these files use a version of deep-ei before 0.7.0.
+So to run any of them yourself, install version 0.6.4 from commit 7d37642649594d14bc02590dc4edb5a1f858f501**.
+Note also that you will have to change the path to the experiment data in many of these notebooks.

 ## Using `deep-ei`